-8.3 Under what circumstances, if any, is a court able to intervene in matters of disclosure/discovery?
+8.3 Under what circumstances, if any, can a national court assist arbitral proceedings by ordering disclosure/ discovery or requiring the attendance of witnesses?

-Unless otherwise agreed by the parties, courts can intervene in or assist with taking evidence upon request of the tribunal or of a party (Art.
+Unless otherwise agreed by the parties, courts can assist with taking evidence upon request of the tribunal or of a party (Art.
 35.1).
 The requesting party shall obtain the tribunal's consent prior to the request.
-The court's intervention, including examination of witnesses and obtaining expert opinions, is subject to the Code of Civil Procedure (Law No. 109 of 1996, as amended, "CCP").
+The court's assistance, including a document production order, examination of witnesses and obtaining expert opinions, is subject to the Code of Civil Procedure (Act No. 109 of 1996, as amended, "CCP").

 8.4 What, if any, laws, regulations or professional rules apply to the production of written and/or oral witness testimony?
-For example, must witnesses be sworn in before the tribunal or is cross-examination allowed?
+For example, must witnesses be sworn in before the tribunal and is cross-examination allowed?